MilesCranmer/PySR/README.md

 - [ ] Additional degree operators?
 - [ ] Tree crossover?
 I.e., can take as input a part of the same equation, so long as it is the same level or below?
 - [ ] Create flexible way of providing "simplification recipes."
 I.e., plus(plus(T, C), C) => plus(T, +(C, C)).
 The user could pass these.
-- [ ] Can I store all calculations in a hash table?
-Have them be accessible by the string of the tree?
-I.e., stringTree(subtree) => check hash for pre-calculated parts.
-Can have a max size of this hash table.
-Once it is too large, stop adding new elements to it.
-    - Need to worry about race conditions
-    - Only want to store most-used hash calculations.
-How to do that?
-- [ ] Calculate statistics on how often the cache is used.
-Could store this in the cache object itself.